CSS Alabama: The wreck

 In November 1984 the French Navy mine hunter Circé discovered a wreck under nearly 200 ft (60 m) of water off Cherbourg at 49°45′9″N 1°41′42″W. Captain Max Guerout later confirmed the wreck to be Alabama's remains.

 In 1988 a non-profit organization, the CSS Alabama Association, was founded to conduct scientific exploration of the shipwreck.
 Although the wreck is in French territorial waters, the United States Government, as the successor to the former Confederate States of America, is the owner.
 On 3 October 1989 the US and France signed an agreement recognizing this wreck as an important heritage resource of both nations and establishing a Joint French-American Scientific Committee for archaeological exploration.
 This agreement established a precedent for international cooperation in archaeological research and in the protection of a unique historic shipwreck.

 The Association CSS Alabama and the Naval History and Heritage Command signed on 23 March 1995 an official agreement accrediting Association CSS Alabama as operator of the archaeological investigation of the remains of the ship.
 The association, which is funded solely from private donations, is continuing to make this an international project through its fundraising in France and in the US, thanks to its sister organization, the CSS Alabama Association, incorporated in the State of Delaware.

 Alabama was fitted with eight pieces of ordnance after she arrived at the Azores; six of those were 32-pounder smooth bores.
-Seven cannon were identified at the wreck site: Two were cast from a British Royal Navy pattern and three were of a later pattern produced by Fawcett, Preston, and Company in Liverpool.
+Seven cannon were identified at the wreck site: Two were cast from a Royal Navy pattern and three were of a later pattern produced by Fawcett, Preston, and Company in Liverpool.